Parti Rakyat Malaysia: Radicalisation

-Its final victories as an electoral force were in the 1969 elections when PSRM won two seats in Pahang through Dzulkifli Ismail (Ulu Kuantan) and S. Sivasubramaniam (Tanah Puteh) and one in Penang through Abdul Rahman Yunus (Balik Pulau).
+Its final victories as an electoral force were in the 1969 elections when PSRM won two state seats in Pahang through Dzulkifli Ismail (Ulu Kuantan) and S. Sivasubramaniam (Tanah Puteh) and one in Penang through Abdul Rahman Yunus (Balik Pulau).

 However, the 1969 racial riots and the subsequent suspension of parliament meant they did not take their seats.
-The formation of the Barisan Nasional coalition together with the psot-riot political climate meant that the party remained on the sidelines.
+The formation of the Barisan Nasional coalition together with the post-riot political climate meant that the party remained on the sidelines.

 Other leaders were also arrested under the ISA like Syed Husin Ali in 1974 and Kassim himself in 1976.
 This cost the party significant organisational cohesiveness that continued to plague it right into the next decade.
 Leaders like Kampo Radjo, Syed Husin and Abdul Razak Ahmad helped keep the party intact over the next decade.

 Consolidation

-In the party's congress in 1989, the PSRM decided to revert to its previous name but retaining the term "Malaysia".
+In the party's congress in 1989, PSRM decided to revert to its previous name but retain the term "Malaysia".
 A new leadership was also elected and Syed Husin was named party president while academic Sanusi Osman was elected secretary-general.
-The reversion to the name Parti Rakyat Malaysia was not without controversy and a group led by Mohd Nasir Hashim left the party.
+The reversion to the name Parti Rakyat Malaysia and dropping of the socialist tag was not without controversy and a group led by Mohd Nasir Hashim left the party.
 This group eventually formed the core that founded the Socialist Party of Malaysia (PSM).

 The reorganised PRM contested the 1990 general elections as part of the Gagasan Rakyat coalition with the Democratic Action Party, Parti Melayu Semangat 46, All Malaysian Indian Progressive Front and Parti Bersatu Sabah.
 Although PRM failed to win any seats, it marked the beginning of the reversal of the party's fortunes.

 The Gagasan Rakyat coalition did not survive the 1995 elections after the withdrawal of PBS and the dissolution of Semangat 46.
 Nonetheless, this was soon followed by the Reformasi movement that saw the creation of a new coalition known as Barisan Alternatif (Alternative Front) that grouped PRM, DAP, PMIP (now known as PAS) and the newly formed Parti Keadilan Nasional (National Justice Party; KeADILan).

+Prominent figures in PRM during this time included Syed Husin Ali, Abdul Razak Ahmad, Sanusi Osman, Hassan Abdul Karim, Rustam Sani, Syed Shahir Syed Mohamud and Chong Ton Sin.

 PRM also gained an influx of younger members from the interest and political consciousness generated by the Reformasi movement during this period which rejuvenated the youth wing of the party.
 BA contested the 1999 general elections with PRM contesting three parliamentary seats in three state seats.
 The BA won 40.23% of the popular vote but PRM failed again to win any seats, although it did only lose one seat by a narrow margin of 8.4%.